virtual-kubelet/virtual-kubelet/CONTRIBUTING.md

 Each provider is responsible for reviewing PRs.
 Each provider has a primary and secondary maintainer for the purposes of maintaining their own code.
 Here's the current list of maintainers.

 Otherwise for the primary Virtual Kubelet code, and overall project maintenance, these are the current maintainers.
-If you want to become a maintainer for the overall project please email ria.bhatia@microsoft.com.
+If you want to become a maintainer for the overall project, or be a provider for Virtual Kubelet, please email Ria Bhatia at ria.bhatia@microsoft.com.

 ### Overall Maintainers